The pandemic has thrown businesses and workers into a state of uncertainty, and annual marketing plans out the window.?

 While we?re in the thick of the pandemic now, you should also consider what your goals should look like for future stages of recovery.

 What will the landscape look like in three months?
 Six months?

 How can you align your goals for recovery, as well as current conditions?

 Get smart on your analytics

-Once you?ve pulled together all your resources, you need to analyze them.
-It?s especially important to take a look at the data on your ongoing projects.
+Once you’ve pulled together all your resources, you need to analyse them.
+It’s especially important to take a look at the data on your ongoing projects.
 What value do they generate for your customers and for your business?
 Now is the time to really prioritize data-driven marketing decisions.

 Data is most easily accessible for digital marketers, but don?t forget to consider any data from print and in-person marketing efforts.
 While you might not be able to incorporate activities such as outreach events right now, tracking the impact they have had for your organization will help you understand your bigger picture.

 Now is the time to develop.
 Consider how you position your products and services so they highlight ways they can help others right now.